Rehankhurshid/afifa-rehan-countdown/GITHUB_ACTIONS_CRONS.md

 # Cron Jobs Migration: Vercel to GitHub Actions

 ## Overview
-All wedding countdown SMS cron jobs have been migrated from Vercel to GitHub Actions for better control and flexibility.
+All wedding countdown SMS cron jobs have been migrated from Vercel to GitHub Actions.
+The system uses **FAST2SMS** for all SMS delivery.

+## SMS Service
+- **Provider**: FAST2SMS
+- **Configuration**: All cron jobs are configured to use FAST2SMS API
+- **Alternative Providers**: MSG91 support has been removed

 ## Changes Made